alexbacchin/ConnectorBridge/README.md

 Regarless which integration method you decide to use, the bridge must be configured and paired with all devices you want to control before using the these integration options.
 There are 2 integration options

  - RS485
- - WiFI Local via UDP (unicast orfmulticast)
+ - WiFI Local via UDP

 ## Documentation
 The documentaion was provided by the manufacturer.
 This is a starting point for integration.

 ## Code Samples
-To be included
+Python script to control / query status of blinds.

 > Written with [StackEdit](https://stackedit.io/).